LGBTQ rights in Montana: Flag law

 In May 2025, the state passed HB 819, a "neutrality" law that prohibits the official government display of flags that "represent a political party, race, sexual orientation, gender or political ideology".
 A "flag" is defined as a physical or digital installation on a "flagpole, building, wall, vehicle, or other structure", and exempts official governmental, territorial, and school flags, "official historical flags" (such as the Gadsden flag), and flags that represent law enforcement (such as the thin blue line).

 The law has been interpreted as to prohibit the official display of Pride flags by governments and schools.
-As a loophole in the law, the city of Missoula—which had not yet adopted a municipal flag—passed a resolution to make a rainbow flag an official flag of the city—thus authorizing its display.
+As a loophole in the law, the city of Missoula—which had not yet adopted a municipal flag—passed a resolution to make a rainbow pride flag an official flag of the city—thus authorizing its display.
 Due to the wording of the bill, this effectively exempts the rainbow flag state-wide.

 Transgender rights

 Recognition of gender identity

 In May 2023, Senate Bill 458 was signed into law by Governor Greg Gianforte; the bill codified a biological definition of "sex" in state law as being an immutable male-female binary that is determined at birth and cannot be changed.
-In February 2025, following a suit raised by a group of transgender and intersex residents, the bill was struck down by District Judge Leslie Halligan as being in violation of the equal protection clauses of the Constitution of Montana.
+In February 2025, following a suit raised by a group of transgender and intersex residents, SB 458 was struck down by District Judge Leslie Halligan as being in violation of the equal protection clauses of the Constitution of Montana.
 Halligan ruled that the bill "leaves a gap in protection against sex discrimination for individuals whose gender identities do not align with their biological sex, as such interest would be permitting sex discrimination towards a minority population, in violation of the policy of the State of Montana."

+In March 2026, Senate Bill 437 was signed into law, which codifies biological definitions of "gender", "male", "female", "man", "woman", "mother", and "father" based on "primary sexual anatomy" into state law.
+The bill mandates that the word "gender" be interpreted only as a synonym for "sex" for legislative purposes, and prohibits "gender identity" from being used as a synonym or substitute for sex or gender.
+Representative Zooey Zephyr, who is openly trans, criticized the bill for effectively erasing recognition of transgender, intersex, and two-spirit people from state law, and argued that it was "essentially the same" as SB 458.
+The bill had been passed during the previous legislative session in 2025, but its signing had been delayed due to the litigation surrounding Senate Bill 458.
+In April 2026, the plaintiffs requested that SB 437 be added to the ongoing litigation, arguing that it was unconstitutional because it was fundamentally identical to SB 458.